harp-project/harp-project.github.io/README.md

-We design and implement trustworthy software tools (such as refactorings and compilers) for functional programming languages, primarily by using formal methods (proof assistants like Rocq), and novel methods for testing.
+We design and implement trustworthy software tools (such as refactorings and compilers) for functional programming languages, primarily by using formal methods and novel testing methods.
 Our case study language is Erlang.
-Besides, we also work on the Rocq formalisation of various formal theories, including variants of matching logic, and corresponding metatheories.
+We also work on the formalisation of various formal theories, including variants of matching logic, and corresponding metatheories.
+We mechanize formal theories in the Rocq interactive theorem prover.

 # Featured repositories